kiboschool/cs-assignment2-code-bomb/README.md

 1. Click this link and Accept the Assignment to clone your own copy of the
    repository: [Assignment2-Code-Bomb](https://classroom.github.com/a/hjD0u5HG).
-2. Once the repository has been completed, refresh the page and click the "Open in GitHub Codespaces" button.
+2. Once the repository has been created, refresh the page and click the "Open in GitHub Codespaces" button.

 You will now be within a Visual Studio code environment that is contained